andromux/super-mario-bros.-remastered-android/README.md

 thanks to Ömer and Danny for alpha testing and thanks to Kenny for lending me various android devices

-thanks to @Celizte for researching and implementing a robust fix for missing on screen/touch controls
+thanks to [Celizte](https://github.com/Celizte) for researching and implementing a robust fix for missing on screen/touch controls